mzakyalvan/containerize-spring-boot/README.md

 ## Modify Project

 Copy or add maven `settings.xml` (by default stored on your `~/.m2/settings.xml`) file into project root directory.

 Add `settings.xml` into project's `.gitignore` file, so no credentials leaked into github.
-This means all developers should copy or add this file manually.

 ```gitignore
 ## Maven Settings ##
 settings.xml
 ```

+> Ignoring `settings.xml` file means all developers should copy or add this file manually.

 Modify scm config element as following.
 This config enables us to use https for checking out code from github before building docker image and for release proses.